Take repaglinide 15 minutes before each of your main meals.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Repaglinide 0.5 mg, 1 mg, 2 mg Tablets; Actavis UK Ltd, The electronic Medicines Compendium.
-Dated June 2011.
+Manufacturer's PIL, Repaglinide 0.5 mg, 1 mg, 2 mg Tablets; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated January 2019.